-Potential adverse effect Requirement mitigated national legislation and policy guidance (including any superseding versions of same).
+Potential adverse effec Requirement mitigated national legislation and policy guidance (including any superseding versions of same).
 To support the application and implementation of a catchment planning and management approach to development and conservation, including the implementation of Sustainable Drainage System techniques for new development.
 River Basin Management Plan To support the implementation of the relevant recommendations and measures as outlined in the various River Basin Management Plans 2009 - 2015, and associated Programmes of Measures, or any such plans that may supersede same during the lifetime of the Strategy, as well as relevant recommendations contained in the Water Quality in Ireland 2007 - 2009 (EPA, 2011, and any updated/superseding document).
 Proposals for development shall not have an unacceptable impact on the water environment, including surface waters, groundwater quality and quantity, river corridors and associated woodlands and coastal waters.
 Cognisance shall be given to the EU's Common Implementation Strategy Guidance Document No. 20 (which provides guidance on exemptions to the environmental objectives of the Water Framework Directive) where relevant.
 Bathing Water To contribute towards the achievement of the requirements of the EU Bathing Water Directive and transposing Bathing Water Quality Regulations (SI No. 79 of 2008) and EU Mandatory Values, as a minimum, and EU Guide Values, where possible.
 Flood Risk Management Guidelines To support, as appropriate, in co-operation with the OPW and planning authorities, the implementation of the EU Flood Risk Directive (2007/60/EC), the Flood Risk Regulations (SI No. 122 of 2010), the DEHLG/OPW publication The Planning System and Flood Risk Management Guidelines (2009) (including any clarifying Circulars or superseding versions of same) and relevant outputs of the Catchment and Flood Risk Assessment and Management Studies (CFRAMS).
-Surface Water Drainage and Sustainable Drainage Systems (SuDs) To ensure that new development is adequately serviced with surface water drainage infrastructure and promote the use of Sustainable Drainage Systems as appropriate. npacts o Soil Protection and Contamination hydrogeologi function of th To ensure that adequate soil protection measures are undertaken where appropriate.
-Adequate and appropriate investigations shall be carried out result of into the nature and extent of any soil and groundwater contamination and associated facilities/ the risks associated with site development work, where brownfield infrastructure acinaco/ development is proposed.
+Surface Water Drainage and Sustainable Drainage Systems (SuDs) To ensure that new development is adequately serviced with surface water drainage infrastructure and promote the use of Sustainable Drainage Systems as appropriate.
+Adverse impacts on th hydrogeological and ecologic function of the soil resource as result of construction of associated facilities infrastructure a appropriate.
+Adequate and appropriate investigations shall be carried out into the nature and extent of any soil and groundwater contamination and